proxeeus/quests/README.md

 - Fixed tons of bad spawns/bad path grids/statically immobile NPCs/missing spawns etc etc. This is an ongoing process.

 - Classic skeletons (brown/white), classic vendors, gypsy models/textures.

+- Most classic vendors have had their stocks reflect the classic ones (armor sellers etc), instead of being empty.
+One or three may have slipped under the radar but for the most part this should be accurate.